chrisburnell/chrisburnell.com/_webpages/styleguide.md

     <p>An aside represents a section of the page with content connected tangentially to the rest, which could be considered separate from that content.</p>
 </aside>

-<p>A paragraph (from the Greek paragraphos, “to write beside” or “written beside”) is a self-contained unit of a discourse in writing dealing with a particular point or idea.
+A paragraph (from the Greek paragraphos, “to write beside” or “written beside”) is a self-contained unit of a discourse in writing dealing with a particular point or idea.
 A paragraph consists of one or more sentences.
-Though not required by the syntax of any language, paragraphs are usually an expected part of formal writing, used to organize longer prose.</p>
+Though not required by the syntax of any language, paragraphs are usually an expected part of formal writing, used to organize longer prose.

 {% include_cached content/heading.liquid title='Inline Elements' %}